Savera-Shah1/Savera-Shah1/README.md

 ## 🌱 What I’m Working On
 - Re-designing a university course I’ll be TA-ing in Fall 2025
 - Applying advanced econometric techniques in R
-- Learning causal inference frameworks and experimental design (RCTs, DiD, LATE)
+- Learning causal inference frameworks and experimental design (RCTs)

 ---